Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Results

 We introduce a novel method to quantify \magRatioG, exploiting the whole long-term LC information.
 Our approach of fitting Gaussian profiles to DACF peaks yields amplitude and width values (Section~\ref{subsec:peak_properties}), which can be used to estimate the magnification ratio \magRatioG\ by comparison with simulations.
 To model the observed DACF peak amplitude, we generated 100 simulated LCs with 0.1-day resolution, each including a delayed component shifted by 20.0, 20.1, or 20.6 days.
 These were then re-binned and resampled to match the 6 observed segments.
 Since measurement noise strongly affects the DACF peak amplitude, particular care was taken in modeling the measurement errors as a function of flux for the actual observations.
 Using this error model, flux-dependent Gaussian white and red noise was added to each simulated LC point.
 This simulation procedure was repeated for 17 magnification ratios between the trailing and leading components, ranging from 5.00 to 1.00.

 Figure \ref{fig:magnificationmodel} shows the comparison between the peak height for \pks\ with the corresponding simulated data.
-The upper plot shows the results for the combined flux-normalized LC segments shown in Figure \ref{fig:averageacf}.
+The upper plot shows the results for the combined flux-normalized LC segments shown in Figure \ref{fig:acfs_segm} (top).
 The error bars represent the standard deviation for the DACF peaks of the 100 simulations.
 The wide distribution is dominated by stochastic variations between the different LC simulations.
 So even if the peak height and magnification ratio can be determined with a higher accuracy in a particular realization, observational data set, the uncertainty in the estimate of the intrinsic magnification ratio is substantially larger.

-Taken at face value, the result in Figure \ref{fig:magnificationmodel} would suggest a magnification ratio of \magRatioG\ $\sim 1$ with the measured value at $1 \sigma$ higher than the simulated model.
-However, the height of a DACF correlation peak is also sensitively dependent on the variance of other variability components in the LC.
-In our case, this means the measurement noise.
-If the variance of this component is overestimated, the simulated DACF peaks will be too low.
-We find that a 20\% overestimate is enough to give a shift corresponding to the difference between the simulations and blazar levels in the figure.
+At face value, Fig.~\ref{fig:magnificationmodel} suggests a magnification ratio of \magRatioG\ $\sim 1$, with the measured value at $1\sigma$ above the simulations.
+However, DACF peak heights are sensitive to the variance of other variability components, here, measurement noise.
+If this variance is overestimated, the simulated peaks will be too low.
+A 20\% overestimate is enough to give a shift corresponding to the difference between the simulations and blazar levels in the figure.

-Since the relative measurement errors are much smaller in segment 4 than in the other segments, we have repeated the comparison using only the data and simulations for this segment.
+Since the relative measurement errors are smaller in segment 4 than in the other segments, we have repeated the comparison using only the data and simulations for this segment.
 This is shown in the lower plot of Figure~\ref{fig:magnificationmodel}.
 Lower measurement noise yields a higher DACF peak, as visible from the higher overall DACF height values.
 Although some systematic uncertainty also remains for this case, these findings imply a low \magRatioG\ $\lesssim 1.8$, while comparatively larger values of \magRatioG, as those previously reported, appear unlikely.
-As discussed in Section \ref{sec:micro}, the latter may be reconciled with limitations in previous analysis.
+The latter may be reconciled with the specifics of previous analysis (Section \ref{sec:micro}).

 An additional result from the DACF modeling of the combined 6 segments is that there is no significant difference in the width (not shown) of the DACF peak between \pks\ and the simulations.
-This means that the variations in lag properties reported in Table \ref{tab:segments} and visible in Figure \ref{fig:acfs_segm} are consistent with stochastic and error variability combined with data sampling.
+Thus, variations in lag properties reported in Table \ref{tab:segments} and visible in Figure \ref{fig:acfs_segm} are consistent with stochastic and error variability combined with data sampling.